flint-bot/flint/docs/overview.md

 ## Storage
-The storage system used in flint is a simple key/value store and resolves around these 3 methods:
+The storage system used in flint is a simple key/value store and revolves around these 3 methods:

 * `bot.store(key, value)` - Store a value to a bot instance where 'key' is a